Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

 Electronic export information template.
-You won’t find the paper-based template of the EEI as it’s a digital version of the former shipper’s export declaration form that actually has paper samples.
-For more visibility, please take a look at the SED template in the picture above.
+You won’t find an EEI paper-based template as it’s a digital version of the former shipper’s export declaration form that actually has paper samples.
+For more understanding, please take a look at the SED template in the picture above.

 Commercial Invoice (CO)

-How to fill in a commercial Invoice.
-There is no standard format of CO, but each document of this type has to include the following data:
+How to fill out a commercial Invoice.
+There is no standard CO format, but each document of this type has to include the following data:

-- shipper and consignee’s details (complete name and address)
+- shipper and consignee details (complete name and address)

 - detailed description of the freight (quantity, value, and price)

 - type of containers (TEU, insulated containers, etc.)

 Below is an example of a filled out commercial invoice created for the shipment of a fictional company Tailspin.
 Keep in mind that it’s just a fictitious sample of CO created for greater clarity.

 Filled commercial invoice example.
 Source: Microsoft

 Commercial Invoice template.
 The printable template of the CO can be easily found online.
 As well as for other export documents, there are several websites that feature downloadable commercial invoice templates.